Surfside Preconstruction Condos & New Developments

-Florida | By Ron Eppinger Jr, 20+ years South Florida oceanfront expertise
+Complete guide to new construction luxury condominiums in Surfside, Florida | By Ron Eppinger Jr, 20+ years South Florida oceanfront expertise

 Surfside stands apart as Miami Beach's most walkable oceanfront town, offering a rare combination of beautiful beaches, authentic neighborhood character, and accessibility that larger Miami Beach lacks.
 This one-square-mile municipality between Bal Harbour and Miami Beach proper attracts buyers seeking the best of both worlds: oceanfront luxury without Bal Harbour's premium pricing, and neighborhood charm without Sunny Isles' density.